cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

       .. raw:: html

-         <i>Remove Unreferenced Vertices</i>: If selected, before starting the filter will remove anyy unreference vertex (for which curvature values are not defined)
+         <i>Remove Unreferenced Vertices</i>: If selected, before starting the filter will remove any unreference vertex (for which curvature values are not defined)

 .. data:: compute_geometric_measures